-I want you to see how easily I pulled together this patriotic vignette for our breakfast room table in a short time.
+I want to show you how easily I pulled together this patriotic vignette for our breakfast room table together in a short time.
 If you think you can’t put together a simple patriotic vignette, let me show you that you can.

 ARRANGING OUR PATRIOTIC VIGNETTE FOR THE BREAKFAST ROOM TABLE